 Subsystem Description SGIvizsvr-solaris The OpenGL Vizserver client GUI program.
 It also contains authentication and compression libraries, man pages, release notes, a user's guide, etc. SGIvizdev-solaris The OpenGL Vizserver compression and authentication development toolkit.
-(Optional) SGIvizmod-solaris The OpenGL Vizserver fixed latency decompression modules.
 (Optional)

-1. To check if there is a previous version of the OpenGL Vizserver client on your system, enter the following command:

-- # pkginfo | grep SGIviz

-- 2. For a clean installation, you may want to remove any previous installation.
-Enter the following command:

-- # pkgrm SGIvizsvr

-- 3. Log in as root and install the client modules using the following commands.
+- 1. To check if there is a previous version of the OpenGL Vizserver client on your system, enter the following command: - # pkginfo | grep SGIviz - 2.
+For a clean installation, you may want to remove any previous installation.
+Enter the following command: - # pkgrm SGIvizsvr - 3.
+Log in as root and install the client modules using the following commands.
 The product is installed in the /opt/SGIvizsvr directory by default. - # pkgadd -d /CDROM/solaris/SGIvizsvr-solaris - 4.
 To verify the installation, enter the following command: - # pkginfo -i SGIvizsvr

-For installation of optional subsystems, SGIvizdev-solaris and SGIvizmod-solaris, follow similar procedures as those described above.
+For the installation of the optional subsystem SGIvizdev-solaris follow similar procedures as those described above.
 For more details about installation and removal of software in a Solaris system, see the pkginfo(1), pkgrm(1m), and pkgadd(1m) man pages.